Montgomery Lab

 Leaf Phenology

-Humans continue to change the environment locally, regionally and globally.
-We have eliminated and introduced species, changed resource availability, fragmented the landscape and altered climate.
-Understanding the response of natural systems to these changes requires knowledge of the mechanisms through which organisms respond to the abiotic and biotic environment.
-Research in my lab focuses on understanding these mechanisms.
-In particular, we study the role of plant functional traits (e.g. photosynthesis, water loss, leaf anatomy, biomass allocation, allometry, growth, survival) in plant ecology and response to global change.
-We are interested in understanding how plants interact with and respond to their environments and the implications of these responses for forest dynamics, forest management, biodiversity and ecosystem function.
-This broad scope allows us to ask questions pertinent to understanding important topics such as
+We have the honor and privilege to work with many collaborators including students, staff, faculty, artists, land stewards, and many others.
+Through field-based studies in tropical, temperate, and boreal forests, we strive to better understand plant response to environmental changes like fire and wind disturbances, warming temperatures, altered patterns of rainfall, and rising levels of CO2.
+We recognize that people and land have been tied together since time immemorial and the patterns and processes we study reflect and embody this interplay.
+Understanding the response of systems to environmental changes requires knowledge of the mechanisms through which organisms respond to the environment.
+Thus, we study the role of plant functional traits (e.g. photosynthesis, water loss, leaf anatomy, biomass allocation, allometry, growth, survival) in forest ecology and response to global change.
+We are interested in understanding how plants interact with and respond to their environments and the implications of these responses for forest dynamics, stewardship, people, biodiversity and ecosystem function.

-Research in my lab spans basic to applied, the latter focused on needs of managers in the Lake States, especially Minnesota.
-I am also increasingly involved in community engaged scholarship in collaboration with artists and social scientists.
+Research in the lab spans basic to applied, the latter focused on needs of land stewards in the Lake States, especially in Minnesota and Native Nations sharing this geography.
+We are also increasingly involved in community engaged scholarship in collaboration with artists and social scientists.
 Major current projects include: